Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices

-The resistances of each connection are measured with respect to each other and the fridge ground, and they are compiled into a \textit{leakage matrix}, as shown in the second and third row of Fig.~\ref{fig:physics_steps}(a).
-Leakage manifests itself as off-colored cells in the matrix, as shown in the right panel in the second row and in the third row of Fig.~\ref{fig:physics_steps}(a).
+The resistances of all the connections are measured with respect to each other and the fridge ground, and they are compiled into a \textit{leakage matrix}, as exemplified in the second and third rows in Fig.~\ref{fig:physics_steps}(a).
+Leakage manifests itself as off-colored cells in the matrix, as shown in the right panel in the second row and in the third row in Fig.~\ref{fig:physics_steps}(a).
 The desired result is a high resistance between all the connections.
 Should leakage be detected, BATIS terminates and flags the device as unusable.

-\subsection{Global Accumulation}
+\subsection{Global accumulation}

-For accumulation mode QD devices no 2DEG is present at zero applied gate voltage.
-Applying a non-zero bias lowers the conduction band minimum below the Fermi level, accumulating a 2DEG in the quantum well near the Si/Si$_x$Ge$_{1-x}$ interface.
-The goal of the \textit{global accumulation} stage, see Fig.~\ref{fig:colorful_sems}(b), is to determine the characteristic voltage $V_\mathcal{P}$ where enough of the 2DEG is accumulated that a significant amount of current begins to flow between the ohmic contacts, effectively turning the device on; see Fig.~\ref{fig:physics_steps}(b).
+For accumulation-mode QD devices, no 2DEG is present at zero applied gate voltage.
+Application of a nonzero positive bias lowers the conduction band minimum below the Fermi level, resulting in accumulation of a 2DEG in the quantum well near the Si/Si$_x$Ge$_{1-x}$ interface.
+The goal of the \textit{global accumulation} stage is to determine the characteristic turn-on voltage $V_\mathcal{P}$ where enough of the 2DEG is accumulated that a significant amount of current begins to flow between the Ohmic contacts, effectively turning the device on; see Fig.~\ref{fig:physics_steps}(b).
 Since BATIS assumes no \textit{a priori} knowledge of the device response, $V_\mathcal{P}$ is determined through an iterative approach, with $V_{\rm max}$ increased incrementally until BATIS is confident that $V_\mathcal{P}$ is observed in the measured window.